About the Council

-U.S. Licensed or registered design professionals, such as architects, engineers, and building designers, may have up to all nine required certification exams waived by applying for reciprocity.
+U.S. Licensed or registered design professionals, such as architects, engineers, and building designers, may have up to all ten required certification exams waived by applying for reciprocity.
+All other application requirements still apply.
 Download the Candidate Handbook to access the Reciprocity Form.
-The initial fee for reciprocity is $240.
-All other application requirements still apply.
+The application fee for reciprocity is $50.
+Once approved, the candidate will be asked to pay the first year's annual certification fee.

 The NCBDC Certificate and Seal

-Certified individuals will receive a professional certificate suitable for framing and an electronic version of the NCBDC Certification Stamp with their name and certification number displayed prominently on the stamp.
+Certified individuals will receive a professional certificate suitable for framing and an electronic version of the NCBDC Certification Mark with their name and certification number displayed prominently.
 In addition, certified individuals may use the designation “CPBD” (Certified Professional Building Designer) after their name.
 For a full explanation of how to properly use the Council’s name, designations, and seal, download the AIBD Branding Guidelines.

 Certification is revoked if an individual does not recertify within 30 days of expiration or at any time the Board of Examiners feels it is in the best interest of the Council.
 Individuals have 36 months from the date of revocation to correct all outstanding issues, pay all recertification fees in arrears, verify all required continuing education, and pay a one-time recertification fee to reinstate their certification.